HansKristian-Work/pyroenc/README.md

 To create an encoder, various information must be provided, such as:

 - VkInstance
-  - Must enable Vulkan 1.3 in apiVersion
+  - Must enable Vulkan 1.3 or above in apiVersion
 - VkPhysicalDevice
 - VkDevice
-  - Must support Vulkan 1.3 and have `VK_KHR_push_descriptor` extension enabled
+  - Must support Vulkan 1.3 and have `VK_KHR_push_descriptor` extension enabled, or Vulkan 1.4 with pushDescriptor feature enabled
-    - `VK_KHR_push_descriptor` requirement may be dropped if need be
   - Must have video extensions and queues enabled
     - Potentially, PyroEnc can provide an interface to help doing this, but currently does not
 - vkGetInstanceProcAddr callback